aurazelco/plotZcurve/README.md

 | *E. coli* | ecoli_genome.fna | [https://www.ncbi.nlm.nih.gov/assembly/GCF_000005845.2] |
 | Zika virus | zika_genome.fna | [https://www.ncbi.nlm.nih.gov/nuccore/NC_012532.1]|

 The examples below respect the directory organization found in this repo, and they are run from the parent directory, where the README.md file is.
 Please modify the commands accordingly if the structure is changed.
+Because of the structure of the repo, the -s flag is necessary.
+If the working directory is where the scripts are (e.g. scripts/) then -s is not needed.

 #### Example 1 - plot Z-curve